 With more jobs available than qualified applicants, tech companies are constantly looking to fill the talent vacuum.
-Between the ever-increasing job demand and humanity’s reliance on technology, there are many benefits of learning how to code, and coding bootcamp is a great way to break into the tech industry.
+Between the ever-increasing job demand and humanity’s reliance on technology, there are countless benefits of learning how to code, and coding bootcamp is a great way to break into the tech industry.

 The Good Stuff: Pros of Attending Coding Bootcamp

-High Job Placement Rates & Even Higher Growth Potential
+High Job Placement Rates and Even Higher Growth Potential

 Practical (Hands-On) Curriculum